-Prince died unexpectedly in Minnesota on April 21st and the cause of his death is still a mystery.
-There are reports that Prince died from AIDS, from an overdose on cocaine or from Percocet, from influenza, or from other causes.
+Prince died unexpectedly in Minnesota on April 21st, and the cause of his death is still a mystery.
+There are reports that Prince died from AIDS, from an overdose on cocaine or Percocet, influenza, or other causes.
 None have yet been confirmed.

 When To Draft An Estate Plan

-As a financial professional, I have come across many individuals with a sizable estate that have yet to put together an estate plan.
+As a financial professional, I have come across many individuals with a sizable estate that has yet to put together an estate plan.
 Unfortunately, I have also worked with clients that have inherited assets that have gone through probate.
 It is a terrible, lengthy, and costly experience that often leaves the heirs unhappy.
-My primary job is to not only manage my clients wealth, but to also help them protect it.
+My primary job is to not only manage my clients’ wealth but also to help them protect it.
 When I meet with my clients during a financial plan fact-finding session, I always ask if they have a will and/or a trust.
 I also ask when it was last updated.
 Having an estate plan is great, only if it is relevant.
-If you have been divorced or if you have had any children since the plan was established, it is time to update.
+If you have been divorced or have had any children since the plan was established, it is time to update.
 A best practice is to update the plan every 3-5 years.

 You should always consult an estate attorney when creating an estate plan.
 It may cost you a few thousand dollars, but it is a lot better than having nothing at all.
-LegalZoom and other online services are great at creating a “boiler-plate” wills and trusts, but they often fail to account for specific situations and they do not fully encapsulate your financial and family situation.
+LegalZoom and other online services are great at creating a “boiler-plate” wills and trusts.
+Still, they often fail to account for specific situations, and they do not fully encapsulate your financial and family situation.
 Good estate attorneys are well worth the cost.